-out pictures of flowers and fruits Drawing, colouring, pasting, cut monsoons, some in winter and some in Some flowers bloom during the summer.
+out pictures of flowers and fruits Drawing, colouring, pasting, cut To arrange flowers monsoons, some in winter and some in Some flowers bloom during the summer.

 We enjoy sitting in the garden when the weather is fine.

 Flowers have sweet smell and beautiful colours.